|

 The elf conceded defeat.
 I want to be at The Aelvorn by

-dawn, he said, which means we leave before three.
+dawn, he said, which means we will leave here before

-We cannot take much with usand nothing that will weigh us
+three.
+We cannot take much with usand nothing that will

 But, surely, said Hentmirë, we need to